daerich/daerich.github.io.old/_posts/2019-03-01-gta-mods-revamped.md

 ## Cars & Cosmetics (ModdingPackV by Albo1125)
-* EUP Law and Order
+* EUP Law and Order (LSPD lore-friendly uniform for E.U.P 8.1 by stylez)
 * EUP Serve and Rescue
 * Over the Shoulder Radios by Sethy1124
 * Off-Duty and Special Duties Pack(eup) by Pacific Pig